Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Collider Analysis

-In Fig.~\ref{fig:mzp_vs_mmup_3tev} and Fig.~\ref{fig:mzp_vs_mmup_10tev}, we plot $R_2$ which represents the ratio of average unpolarized cross section for $\mu^+ \mu^- \to h \gamma_d$ to that of SM $\mu^+ \mu^- \to hZ$ ( defined in Eq.~\eqref{eq:ratio_equations} ) in the $m_{\gamma_d}$-- $m_{\mu_p}$ plane at $\sqrt{s}=3$ TeV and $\sqrt{s}=10$ TeV, respectively, to illustrate the effect of these two parameters on $R_2$ and hence the $h \gamma_d$ cross section for two different $g_d$ and $\sin\theta_L$ and fixed $\sin\theta_s$.
+In Fig.~\ref{fig:mzp_vs_mmup_3tev} and Fig.~\ref{fig:mzp_vs_mmup_10tev}, we plot $R_2$ (\,{defined in Eq.~\eqref{eq:ratio_equations}}\,) which represents the ratio of average unpolarized cross section for $\mu^+ \mu^- \to h \gamma_d$ to that of {the} SM $\mu^+ \mu^- \to hZ$ in the $m_{\gamma_d}$-- $m_{\mu_p}$ plane at $\sqrt{s}=3$ TeV and $\sqrt{s}=10$ TeV, respectively, to illustrate the effect of these two parameters on $R_2$ and hence the $h \gamma_d$ cross section for two different $g_d$ and $\sin\theta_L$ and fixed $\sin\theta_s$.
 The perturbative unitarity limit obtained using Eq.~\eqref{eq:perturbative_unitarity_bound} is also displayed on the same plot.
 Since the requirement of perturbative unitarity disfavors low values of $v_d$, one cannot achieve an arbitrary high values of $R_2$ by going to lower values of dark photon mass or higher values of $g_d$ and a trade off is maintained in the choice of the two independent parameters $m_{\gamma_d}$ and ${g_d}$.

 Therefore, depending on the parameter space, Higgs production in association with a dark photon at muon collider can provide us a Higgs production rate higher than $hZ$ production by a factor ranging from $1$ to $100$.